 Many have passed through her doors over the years, each leaving their mark in some way on this Queen of the Outback.
 Her dining room features original etchings by acclaimed artist Daphne Mayo.
 Don’t forget to keep your eye out for our friendly ghost Edgar Peters.
 Boy, does the old settler like to joke around.
 Just never leave out a bottle of Port…

 We welcome you to come dine with us in the Daphne Mayo Dining Room, Musical Fence Cafe, and Horseshoe Bar.
-Relax in Banjo’s Beer Garden, gaze up at the stars and share stories in front of our Outback BBQ campfire.
-The Gregory is always active, with a large number of events and activities on offer to appeal to guests of all ages.
+Relax in Banjo’s Beer Garden, gaze up at the stars and share stories.
+The Gregory is always active, with a large number of events and activities on offer through the season to appeal to guests of all ages.